Skip to main content

 Legality & scope

-Can you buy votes for the Arizona Athlete of the Week, and is that allowed?
+Can I use a paid vote service for the Arizona Athlete of the Week, and is that allowed?

 Process & delivery

-When does Arizona Athlete of the Week voting close?
+When does WaFd Bank Arizona Athlete of the Week voting close each week?

-Every week's poll closes on Sunday at 11:59 p.m.
+Sunday at 11:59 p.m.
 Pacific Time.
-SBLive typically publishes the new ballot early in the week following the prior weekend's games, giving supporters a window of several days to vote and mobilise networks.
-Always verify the specific close time on the active poll page at si.com/high-school/arizona — holiday weeks and playoff scheduling can occasionally shift the cadence.
+SBLive typically publishes the new ballot early in the week following the prior weekend's games, giving supporters a window of several days.
+The Sunday close is later than most newspaper-embedded Arizona polls, which typically close Thursday or Friday — meaning the full weekend's results can sometimes feed energy into the final push hours.
+Verify the specific deadline on the active poll page at si.com/high-school/arizona; holiday weeks and AIA playoff scheduling can occasionally shift the cadence.

-How is the Arizona Athlete of the Week winner chosen?
+How is the Arizona Athlete of the Week winner decided?

-In two stages: the SBLive Arizona editorial team selects which athletes appear on the ballot from coach and reader performance submissions; then the nominee with the highest fan vote total when the poll closes Sunday night wins.
-There is no editorial panel override, no weighted scoring, and no tie-breaking mechanism beyond vote count.
-The editorial desk controls the ballot; the Arizona public controls the outcome.
+The nominee with the highest fan vote total when the poll closes Sunday night wins — no editorial panel override, no weighted scoring, no tie-breaking mechanism beyond vote count.
+The SBLive Arizona editorial team controls who appears on the ballot; the Arizona public controls the outcome.
+A confirmed win earns a dedicated feature article on si.com/high-school/arizona, typically published within hours of the Sunday midnight close.

 Can I vote more than once for the Arizona Athlete of the Week?

-SBLive's WaFd Bank poll allows multiple votes — the platform does not enforce a strict one-vote-per-device-per-hour cap the way some newspaper-embedded widgets do.
-What is explicitly prohibited are automated tools or bots that generate votes without genuine human interaction; SBLive's rules state that athletes benefiting from automated votes are disqualified from that week's poll.
-Real-person manual voting, including from multiple supporters and multiple devices, is legitimate.
+SBLive's WaFd Bank poll allows multiple votes — no strict one-vote-per-device-per-hour cap is enforced, unlike some newspaper-embedded widgets in other states.
+What IS explicitly prohibited, by SBLive's own published rules, is automated or bot-generated voting; athletes whose campaigns use automated tools are disqualified from that week's poll.
+Real-person manual voting, including from multiple supporters on multiple devices, is within the rules as SBLive states them.

 Service quality